HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/playing_tennis/report.md

 # Design Choices
 The following provides a quick explanation of the project structure and implementation choices.
-We used Multi Agent Learning combined withTwin Delayed Deep Deterministic Policy Gradient (TD3).
-For more information on Deep Deterministic Policy Gradient (DDPG) (its predecessor and also available in agents.py) and TD3, click [here (DDPG)](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b) or here [here (TD3)](https://towardsdatascience.com/td3-learning-to-run-with-ai-40dfc512f93).
+We used Multi Agent Learning combined with Twin Delayed Deep Deterministic Policy Gradient (TD3).
+For more information on Deep Deterministic Policy Gradient (DDPG) (the predecessor and also available in agents.py) and TD3, click [here (DDPG)](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b) or here [here (TD3)](https://towardsdatascience.com/td3-learning-to-run-with-ai-40dfc512f93).